NormandErwan/normanderwan.fr/content/posts/2019/05/bloed-bad.md

 {{< figure src="/img/2019/05/bloed-bad-1.gif" title="A demon asks for some blood to open the dungeon's door." >}}
 {{< figure src="/img/2019/05/bloed-bad-2.gif" title="You're in hell." >}}
 {{< figure src="/img/2019/05/bloed-bad-3.gif" title="A classic metroidvania gameplay." >}}

+Hope you will enjoy it: <https://solroo.itch.io/bloedbad> !

+**Edit 2019-06-17:**
+The Ludum Dare results are in for a couple of weeks now.
+We received so great comments!
+Reviews are very positive too: our game is on the top 3-8% for most score.
+Only the innovation score is below (top 20%) but that's okay: we wanted to make a game with a classic gameplay.

+Thanks to the whole team!

+{{< figure src="/img/2019/05/bloed-bad-results.gif" title="Bloed Bad's final results." >}}